Francis House Families Ltd

 Whist this is good news for the young people, the care that they need falls in a large part on their parents.

 The stress that this places on families is great.
 Many parents become ill themselves and unable to give the care needed.
 Some parents develop heart and stress related conditions, others have cancer, and a significant number die before their poorly children.
+Some parents after eighteen years of unremitting care merely need help to enable them to live their own lives.

 Unfortunately facilities that can care for young people with these conditions are few and far between, many young people are placed in nursing homes for the elderly.

 In 2015, we were able to purchase a property from Caritas Diocese of Salford and after refurbishment and extension, we opened the facility as a seven bed ‘home for life.’
+The building has been named 463.

 Woman holding a game keypad sat next to a young person sat in a wheelchair also holding a game keypadYoung person in wheelchair reading a book with woman